Ishango bone: Mathematical

-lunar/menstrual cycle constructed by a woman" or be a precursor of writing.
+lunar/menstrual cycle constructed by a woman' or be a precursor of writing.

 Caution in interpretation is warranted by the existence of a second bone found in the same archaeological layer, one whose marks are not mathematically suggestive.

 Astronomical

 Alexander Marshack, an archaeologist from Harvard University, speculated that the Ishango bone represents numeric notation of a six-month lunar calendar after conducting a "detailed microscopic examination" of the bone.
-This idea arose from the fact that the markings on the first two rows adds up to 60, corresponding with two lunar months, and the sum of the number of carvings on the last row being 48, or a month and a half.
+This idea arose from the fact that the markings on the first two columns add up to 60, corresponding with two lunar months, and the sum of the number of carvings on the last row being 48, or a month and a half.
 Marshack generated a diagram comparing the different sizes and phases of the Moon with the notches of the Ishango bone.
 There is some circumstantial evidence to support this alternate hypothesis, being that present day African societies utilize bones, strings, and other devices as calendars.
-Critics in the field of archaeology have concluded, however, that Marshack's interpretation is flawed, describing that his analysis of the Ishango bone confines itself to a simple search for a pattern, rather than an actual test of his hypothesis.
+Critics in the field of archaeology have concluded, however, that Marshack's interpretation is flawed and describe that his analysis of the Ishango bone confines itself to a simple search for a pattern, rather than an actual test of his hypothesis.

 This has also led Claudia Zaslavsky to suggest that the creator of the tool could have been a woman, tracking the lunar phase in relation to the menstrual cycle.